 Firefighter/Paramedic Recruitment

-The Naperville Fire Department is responsible for protecting approximately 150,000 residents (daytime population of 200,000) living in a 50 square-mile area.
-A nationally accredited agency, the Naperville Fire Department’s mission is to safeguard the lives and property of the citizens of Naperville.
-This is accomplished by providing professional, quality fire prevention and public education programs, as well as effective and efficient fire suppression, emergency medical, rescue and other emergency services.
+The City of Naperville is the third-largest city in the State of Illinois.
+The Naperville Fire Department is responsible for protecting approximately 150,000 residents (daytime population of more than 200,000) living in a 50-square-mile area.
+A nationally accredited agency, the Naperville Fire Department’s mission is to safeguard the lives and property of Naperville citizens.
+This is accomplished by providing quality, professional fire prevention and public education programs, as well as effective and efficient fire suppression, emergency medical, rescue, and other emergency services.

 Citizenship and residency